Misterioso (wrestler)

-Roberto Castillo (born May 26, 1966) is an American professional wrestler currently working on the independent circuit in Mexico and Southern California under the ring name Misterioso.
+Roberto Castillo (born May 26, 1966) is an American professional wrestler working on the independent circuit in Mexico and Southern California under the ring name Misterioso (Mysterious).
 Together with Volador, Misterioso formed one of the most popular and talented teams in Mexico in the early to mid-1990s.

 Biography

 Castillo was born in Los Angeles in 1966, son of Mexican emigrants.
 Growing up he was a big fan of the Lucha libre movies starring El Santo, Blue Demon and Mil Mascaras.
 When he was old enough he joined the Marine Corps.

 Professional wrestling career

 After ending his stint in the Marines Castillo travelled to Tijuana, Baja California.
 While shopping for wrestling masks for a friend he met someone who created outfits for wrestlers, who in turn introduced Castillo to Rey Misterio who quickly agreed to train Castillo.
-Castillo made his debut on March 10, 1988 wrestling as "Rey Misterio II", given the great honor by his mentor.
+Castillo made his debut on March 10, 1988, wrestling as "Rey Misterio II", given the great honor by his mentor.